jkwang28/OSDFace/README.md

 #### 🔥🔥🔥 News

+- **2025-12-23:** Inference code and pretrained models are released.
 - **2025-04-23:** Results are released.
 (Synthetic dataset: CelebA-Test; Real-world datasets: Wider-Test, LFW-Test, and WebPhoto-Test)
 - **2025-02-27:** Congratulations!
 OSDFace is accepted to CVPR 2025.
 - **2024-11-25:** This repo is released.